 MININGNEWS.NET | HAYDN BLACK | TUESDAY 20 MARCH 2018

-THE Joint Ore Reserves Committee Code that has underpinned Australia’s resource sector for decades will inevitably be revised, but among users there is a difference of opinion over what changes should be made, and how pressing the need for a revision is.
+THE Joint Ore Reserves Committee (JORC) Code that has underpinned Australia’s resource sector for decades will inevitably be revised, but among users there is a difference of opinion over what changes should be made, and how pressing the need for a revision is.

 Leading the charge for some changes to industry practise is SRK Australia chairman Mark Noppe, who has been beating the reform drum for some time, saying there are “still surprisingly large gaps in the assurance systems that companies use to protect against inaccuracy of reporting exploration results, mineral resources and ore reserves”.